Overview

 With version control, you can decide which version of your Plans you want to display.
 When you upload a new version of your Plan, Fieldwire places the new version on top of the old version to transfer all Tasks, Markups, and Attachments to the new version.

 By default, each version is labeled with the date it was uploaded.
-Instead of the upload date, you can also enter the date of the Plan status or the index here.
+You can choose to replace this with the date of the Plan status (or other text), if you prefer.

-Note: Previous versions of the plans have a red watermark in the middle to make it clear that they are not the latest versions.
+Note: Previous versions of the plans have a red watermark in the middle to emphasize that they are not the latest versions.
 The latest version is always displayed first.

 Note: You can read all about this topic in the following article in our knowledge base: What is Version Control for Plans?